WebberZone/better-search/readme.txt

 	* Resetting settings caused issues for the default styles and color fields
 	* Uninstalling didn't delete the option key from database.

+* Deprecated:
+	* PHP 5.x support has been dropped and attempting to install the plugin on these installs will throw errors!
+	* Multitude of functions have been deprecated.
+Check the deprecated.php file for the full list.
+Deprecated functions will also throw up a warning
+	* Aggressive Search mode has been removed

 == Upgrade Notice ==

-= 2.5.3 =
+= 3.0.0 =
+Major upgrade.
+PHP 5.x support dropped.
+Review your settings on upgrade.
-Security fix.
-For details on the update check the changelog and release post on https://webberzone.com
+Check the release post on https://webberzone.com